 Regardless, I owe it to myself, those I love, and the Babe in the Manger to move beyond dwelling over gifts I didn’t get and appreciate more the ones I did get.

 Still hoping to find a salad spinner and new fuzzy socks under the tree, though.
-After church:)
+After church, of course:-)